Decision problems, complexity, traces, and representations: Horowitz's construction

 where the coefficients $C^n_k(\ab)$ arise from the characteristic equation $\det(t\id-\ab)=\sum_{k=0}^{n} (-1)^{n-k}C^n_k(\ab)t^k$.
 We know that $C^n_n(\ab)=1$, $C^n_{n-1}(\ab)=\Tr(\ab)$ and $C^n_0(\ab)=\det(\ab)$.
 By Newton's trace formulas each $C^n_k(\ab)$ is a polynomial in the traces of non-negative powers of the matrix $\ab$.
 Since $\det(\ab)=1$, we can multiply the Cayley-Hamilton formula by a word $\mathbf{U}\ab^{-1}:=\rho(ua^{-1})$ on the left and another word $\mathbf{V}:=\rho(v)$ on the right.
 This results in

 Thus, by taking the trace of both sides, we have:

-This shows that given any word $w$ with negative exponents, one can iteratively apply the preceding formula in the coordinate ring $\C[\Hom(F_2,\SL(n,\C)/\!\!/\SL(n,\C)]$, which is generated by traces of words by results of Procesi \cite{P1}, to obtain an expression for $\Tr(w)$ as a polynomial in traces of positive words.
+That shows that given any word $w$ with negative exponents, one can iteratively apply the preceding formula in the coordinate ring $\C[\Hom(F_2,\SL(n,\C))/\!\!/\SL(n,\C)]$, which is generated by traces of words by results of Procesi \cite{P1}, to obtain an expression for $\Tr(w)$ as a polynomial in traces of positive words.

 Now, suppose $(u,v)$ is $\SL_n$--trace equivalent but are not conjugate.
 After cyclically reducing $u$ and $v$, given results of Horowitz (\cite{Horowitz}), we can assume that $u$ and $v$ have the same word length and the same (signed) multiplicity of each letter.

-Then applying the preceding algorithm to $\Tr(u)$ and to $\Tr(v)$ results in polynomial expressions $P_u$ and $P_v$ in terms of traces of only positive words.
+Applying the preceding algorithm to $\Tr(u), \Tr(v)$ results in polynomial expressions $P_u, P_v$ in terms of traces of only positive words.
 By inspection of the replacement formula defining the algorithm, one sees that there will be a monic trace term with a longest word.
 That is $P_u=\Tr(u')+L$, and likewise $P_v=\Tr(v')+L'$ where both $L,L'$ contain terms of products of traces of shorter positive words.
 We expect that $\Tr(u')=\Tr(v')$ since $\Tr(u)=\Tr(v)$ to begin with.
-Also, given that $n\geq 3$, we expect that $u'$ is not conjugate to $v'$ given that $u$ is not conjugate to $v$. \end{proof}
+Also, given that $n\geq 3$, we expect that $u'$ is not conjugate to $v'$ given that $u$ is not conjugate to $v$.

 It is not presently clear to us how to complete the above argument, that is, to prove that the last two lines are valid.
 We thank Greg Kuperberg for conversations about the validity of the above sketch.